charliekassel/vuejs-datepicker/README.md

 A datepicker Vue component.
 Compatible with Vue 2.x

 NB.
 Vue 1.x was supported up to version v0.9.9.
-If you want to use this component with 1.x you can install with `npm install vuejs-datepicker@0.9.9`
+If you want to use this component with 1.x you can install with `yarn install vuejs-datepicker@0.9.9`

 ## Demo

 To view a demo online:
 https://codesandbox.io/s/mpklq49wp

-To view demo examples locally clone the repo and run `npm install && npm run dev`
+To view demo examples locally clone the repo and run `yarn install && yarn serve`

 ## Install